fightforthefuture/votebot-www/app/index.md

 : ## Is HelloVote private?

   HelloVote uses encryption to keep your data private.
-Sensitive information like state ID numbers and birthdays are deleted immediately after you're successfully registered to vote.
+Sensitive information like state ID numbers and birthdays are encrypted at rest and deleted immediately after you're successfully registered to vote.
 HelloVote was created by [Fight for the Future](https://www.fightforthefuture.org), a nonprofit civil liberties advocacy group.
-We take your privacy seriously and we would never do anything shady with your personal information.
+We take your privacy seriously and we would never do anything shady with your information.

   **[For more details, see our Privacy Policy.](https://www.fightforthefuture.org/privacy)**